christianhuth/argo-cd-demo/README.md

 13. delete a whole application

-14. add a new chart in the Git repository
+14. enabled the Promlens chart in the Git repository

-15. update version of a bundled Helm Chart
+15. update the Promlens version

+16. disabled the Promlens chart again

 16. delete the app-of-app application from the ui